 "Refusing to Ghost," a 16mm feature documentary about a Gold Rush town, is Sara's feature debut as director/DP, co-written and co-produced with her partner, Chris Dennis.
-Currently in post-production, the film was been selected for the 2018 Berlinale Project Lab and IFP Project Forum.
+In post-production, the film was been selected for the 2018 Berlinale Project Lab and IFP Project Forum.

 Fairy tales, hairy tales, children on the run, lovers on the run, runners on the run, rumors of a gun, hitting home, flying home, lonely hearts, lonely hunters.
 Floating weeds, sumptuous flowers, voices in the water, heart music from space, a ring in her ear and a fly in your beer.
 Ghosties, gullumphs, buffoons, mad monks, kings and punks, jesters and skunks.
 There isn’t a soul you couldn’t learn to love if you only heard their story, and we all get to meet at the movies.